web-sys1/covid-app/README.md

-# COVID-19 in Europe
+# COVID-19 World Map

-A Web Application to visualize Coronavirus changes in Europe.
+A Web Application to visualize Coronavirus changes.

 ## Technologies and key libraries
 - Angular 9